Swarnim-Jain/DGITAL-CLOCK-JAVASCRIPT/README.md

 ## Usage

-In order to use this into your code base, just update the terget div's ID in `clock.js` and al set!!.
+In order to use this into your code base, just update the terget div's ID in `clock.js` and all set!!.